 The value these system variables can transfer are $0 \sim 65535$.
 (Neither a negative value nor a decimal point can be used.)

-Unless the simple PLC function option is selected, only PLCDATAW1 is valid, and a written value is displayed on the 7-segment display (USER mode) on the controller front panel.
+In the TS3000 controller, the value written to PLCDATAW1 is shown on the 7-segment (USER) display on the controller front panel.